Hepatitis Test Before Hair Transplant

 Hair Transplant Cost in Patients with HIV Disease

-The cost of a hair transplant depends on factors like the number of grafts, the technique used, and clinic reputation.
-For patients with HIV, clinics may apply additional infection control measures, but safety always remains the top priority.
-At Turkey Hair Center, strict hygiene standards and hepatitis testing are routine before any procedure to ensure both patient and staff safety.
+Hair transplant costs vary based on graft count, technique, and clinic experience.
+For patients with HIV, additional infection control measures may be applied, with safety always being the top priority.
+At Turkey Hair Center, strict hygiene protocols and routine hepatitis testing are standard to protect both patients and medical staff.

 Factor Description